-- Any fever of 100 degrees fahrenheit or more, the child should stay home until 72 24 hours after the temperature returns to normal. - Vomiting or diarrhea indicates the child should stay home until 24 hours after the last episode. - A rash that may be disease-related or the cause is unknown should be checked by the child's health care provider before sending the child to school.
+- A fever of 100 degrees Fahrenheit or more, the child should stay home until 24 hours after the temperature returns to normal without fever-reducing medication and the child should show symptom improvement. - Vomiting or diarrhea indicates the child should stay home until 24 hours after the last episode. - A rash that may be disease-related or the cause is unknown should be checked by the child's health care provider before sending the child to school. - If antibiotics are prescribed for a contagious disease such as strep throat or pink eye, please allow 24 hours on the medication before returning.

 A doctor's excuse is required for a child to be excused from recess or physical education.
-Students are to participate in recess and physical education whether it is inside or outside.
-If a child is well enough to be in school, he/she is usually well enough to go to recess.
+Students are to participate in recess and physical education, whether inside or outside.
+If a child is well enough to attend school, they are usually well enough to go to recess.